SlamBall: Rules and regulations

 Scoring is achieved by putting the ball into the net at the opponent's end of the court for points.
 Both teams simultaneously try to score points and prevent the opponent from scoring.
 The aim is to have outscored the opposing team when the game ends.
 A successful score can be worth two points if the ball is thrown through the hoop without the offensive player touching the hoop.
 Slam dunks are scored three points.
 All shots outside the three-point arc are worth three points as well.
 In the 2023 revival, there is a four-point arc measuring 26.5 ft from the basket.
 It replaces the original three-point arc.
-Four players from each team (out of an 8-10 player roster) may be on the court at one time.
+Four players from each team (out of an eight to ten player roster) may be on the court at one time.
 Substitutions are unlimited and can be done during play (as in the game of hockey).
-Each team has a coach and additional staff which includes assistant coaches, managers, statisticians, doctors, etc.
+Each team has a coach and additional staff, which includes assistant coaches, managers, statisticians, doctors, etc.

 The game is controlled by two referees and the table officials.
 The table keeps track of the score, time, team possessions, fouls and the shot clock.

 Playing regulations

-Games are played in four 5-minute quarters, unlike the NBA, which plays for four 12-minute quarters.
-The game commences with "The Throwdown" - A "bounce-off" in which the ball is bounced at center court.
+Games are played in four five-minute quarters, unlike the NBA, which plays for four 12-minute quarters.
+The game commences with "The Throwdown" - a "bounce-off" in which the ball is bounced at center court.
 The ball must reach its apex uninterrupted, at which point the players are allowed to "check" each other.
 Ten minutes are allowed for a half-time break; only one time-out is permitted to each team, which may only be used during the last two minutes of regulation play.
 A 20-second shot clock is utilized.
 Teams change ends for the second half.
 A tie score at the end of regulation time is settled by a series of "face offs" (see Fouls below).